 She said that tens of thousands of Falun Gong practitioners have been killed so their organs could be harvested and sold for transplants.
 She has spoken out at a U.S. congressional hearing, and since her exclusion from last year’s pageant in China, she has attracted world media attention and given testimony before the British and European parliaments.

-“I’m talking about organs being taken from prisoners of conscience, meaning citizens who have not done anything wrong but to speak their mind and believe what they believe in.”
+“I’m talking about organs being taken from prisoners of conscience, meaning citizens who have not done anything wrong but speak their minds and believe what they believe in.”

 “It’s like innocent citizens being killed for their organs and their body parts sold for profits.
 It’s happening and people need to pay attention to it,” Lin said.

-Anastasia Lin recently starred in a movie about China’s forced organ harvesting from political and religious prisoners – “The Bleeding Edge”, joining with director Leon Lee to call on the international community to step up its response to a practice that has persisted for years despite increased awareness.
+Lin recently starred in a movie about China’s forced organ harvesting from political and religious prisoners – “The Bleeding Edge,” joining with director Leon Lee to call on the international community to step up its response to a practice that has persisted for years despite increased awareness.

-Ironically Lin was nearly barred by officials at the Miss World Organization from attending the premier of her movie, however, at the last minute she was allowed to get in.
+Ironically Lin was nearly barred by officials at the Miss World Organization from attending the premier of her movie, however, at the last minute she was allowed in.